-- The latest figures show that Wales has the highest ILO unemployment rate of the UK nations, at 6.6% in March to May 2015.
-Over the last five years, there has been an overall decrease in the Welsh ILO unemployment rate although the rate has fluctuated over the past year. (figure 1.1); - The claimant count rate has seen a decrease across Wales and the other UK nations over the past two years.
-Wales' claimant count rate has been below only Northern Ireland for most of this period (figure 1.2); - Youth unemployment rates across Wales are higher than for other age groups.
-However, these have decreased over the past four years from 23.9% to 18.9% in April 2014 - March 2015 (figure 1.3); - Looking across the constituencies, Swansea West has the highest ILO unemployment rate at 12.6%, with Montgomeryshire having the lowest at 2.7% in April 2014 March 2015. - For the 'unofficial' Jobseeker's Allowance (JSA) claimant count statistics calculated by the Research Service, Blaenau Gwent had the highest rate at 5.7% in June 2015, with Alyn and Deeside, Brecon and Radnorshire, Dwyfor Meirionnydd and Montgomeryshire having the lowest at 1.4%.
+- The latest figures show that the ILO unemployment rate in Wales is 6.5% in May July 2015.
+Wales has the highest ILO unemployment rate of the UK nations. (figure 1.1); - The claimant count rate has seen a decrease across Wales and the other UK nations over the past three years.
+Wales' claimant count rate has been below only Northern Ireland for this period (figure 1.2); - Youth unemployment rates across Wales are higher than for other age groups.
+However, these have decreased over the past four years from 23.9% to 18.9% in April 2014 March 2015 (figure 1.3); - Looking across the constituencies, Swansea West has the highest ILO unemployment rate at 12.6%, with Montgomeryshire having the lowest at 2.7% in April 2014 March 2015. - For the 'unofficial' claimant count statistics calculated by the Research Service, Blaenau Gwent had the highest rate at 5.6% in August 2015, with Montgomeryshire having the lowest at 1.3%.